dougeby/IntuneDocs/intune/app-management.md

 Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

-Intune offers a range of capabilities to help you get the apps you need on the devices you want to install them on.
+Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
 The following table provides a summary of app management capabilities:

 ## App management capabilities by platform